 |School Highlight: Dartmouth College offers an undergraduate honors degree in quantitative social sciences.|

-In 2013, U.S. News and World Report ranked Dartmouth College #46 in psychology.
+In 2019, U.S. News and World Report tied Dartmouth College #53 in psychology.
 Dartmouth offers social science programs that include anthropology, psychology and sociology.
 The anthropology program allows students to study at the University of Auckland in New Zealand.
 The sociology program also offers students a chance to study at the University of Copenhagen in Denmark.

 Top Social Science Programs

 Other top schools with social science programs include:

 - At Duke University in Durham, NC, first-year students can participate in social science seminars.

 - At the University of California in Los Angeles, CA, undergraduate and graduate degrees are available in American Indian and Asian American studies.

 - Located in Seattle, WA, the University of Washington's Center for Statistics and the Social Sciences helps statisticians and social science researchers collaborate.

 - Located in Madison, WI, the University of Wisconsin's sociology department focuses on community service, in addition to research and teaching.